Candice P. Chu

 Texas A&M University

-Dr. Candice P. Chu earned her DVM from National Taiwan University, followed by a PhD in veterinary pathology and clinical pathology residency training at Texas A&M College of Veterinary Medicine & Biomedical Sciences.
+Dr. Candice P. Chu is a board-certified veterinary clinical pathologist and an AssistantProfessor at Texas A&M University.
+She earned her DVM from National Taiwan University, followed by a PhD in veterinary pathology and clinical pathology residency training at Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 Before her current role, she served as an Assistant Professor of Clinical Pathology at the University of Pennsylvania.

-She authored the review article: ChatGPT in veterinary medicine: a practical guidance of generative artificial intelligence in clinics, education, and research and has served as an invited and keynote speaker on AI at major conferences, including ACVP, ACVIM, AVMA, and ACVR.
-Recently, she was nominated to join the AVMA Task Force on Emerging Technologies and Innovation and the AAVMC AI Working Group.
+She authored the review article: ChatGPT in veterinary medicine: a practical guidance of generative artificial intelligence in clinics, education, and research.
+She has been an invited keynote speaker and panelist onveterinary AI at leading veterinary conferences, including ACVP, ACVIM, AVMA, ACVR, and the Purina Institute Global Summit.

 News